 A. Attendance and participation: Each student will attend all classes and actively participate in all discussions and experiential learning opportunities.
 The course includes both didactic and experiential components with an emphasis on laying framework upon which to design and conduct groups as a professional in your field.
 Due to the emphasis on developing skills and application of theories your success depends upon actively engagement in the classroom with your peers and the instructor.
-At the conclusion of each class session the instructor will award up to three (4) points in this area.
+At the conclusion of each class session the instructor will award up to four (4) points in this area .
+Points will be awarded in the following manner: 2 points for being present throughout the entire class session, 1 point for being prepared, 1 point for participating.
 An absence, no matter what the reason will result in no (0) points earned for that session.

-Total possible points to be awarded in this area = 36
+Total possible points to be awarded in this area = 32

-- A. Group experience: Students will be required to engage in learning through observation and participation in groups during class sessions and outside of the class sessions.
-These two distinct learning opportunities will provide the student with an awareness of the vast array of groups available in the community, an opportunity to observe and analyze group process, and experience as a facilitator, member, and observer. - 1) Each student will be required to attend 6 consecutive sessions of an existing OPEN psycho educational, or support group in the community.
+B. Group experience: Students will be required to engage in learning through observation and participation in groups during class sessions and outside of the class sessions.
+These two distinct learning opportunities will provide the student with an awareness of the vast array of groups available in the community, an opportunity to observe and analyze group process, and experience group process as a facilitator, member, and observer.

+1) Each student will be required to attend 6 consecutive sessions of an existing OPEN psycho educational, or support group in the community.
 This must be the same group for all six sessions.
 Students will be strongly encouraged to explore groups that are related to their areas of interest or areas in which they have limited experience.
 Reviewing local papers or doing an internet search might be helpful in contacting a group for attendance.
 Prior approval of the group you will be attending will be required.
 Groups available in the community will be discussed in the first class session as well as guidelines for selection and attendance.
 A process journal will be required.
 In this journal you will focus on your observation of the group process including developmental stages, leadership style, norms and roles, curative factors observed, individual roles, and analysis of communication patterns and sources of influence.
 Additionally you will be asked to discuss your own experience in the group and how it related to group process and becoming a group facilitator.
 Do not include any names of group members.
 The journal is not intended to be a report of group content but an opportunity to experience and analyze group processes.
 An outline for journal entries will be provided during the first class session.
 This journal will be due the 8th week of the term.
-You will be asked to give a brief presentation related to the group and your learning experience.
-The journal will be graded using the following criteria in equal weights: group selection and attendance, use of course in formation and theory, demonstrated ability to apply information and engage in critical thinking, and form and structure of written work.
+You will be asked to give a brief presentation in class related to the group and your learning experience.
+The journal will be graded using the following criteria in equal weights: group selection and attendance, use of course information and theory, demonstrated ability to apply information and engage in critical thinking, and form and structure of written work.

-Total possible points to be awarded in this area = 18
+Total possible points to be awarded in this area = 20